Sun-Lab-NBB/ataraxis-time/README.md

   install).
 - [Python](https://www.python.org/downloads/) distributions, one for each version that you intend to support.
 Currently, this library supports 3.10, 3.11 and 3.12.
 The easiest way to get tox to work as intended is to have separate python distributions, but using [pyenv](https://github.com/pyenv/pyenv) is a good alternative too.
 This is needed for the 'test' task to work as intended

 ### Development Automation

 To help developers, this project comes with a set of fully configured 'tox'-based pipelines for verifying and building the project.
 Each of the tox commands builds the project in an isolated environment before carrying out its task.
 Some of the commands rely on the 'automation.py' module that provides the helper-scripts implemented in python.
 This module is stored in the source code root directory for each Sun Lab project.

-Below is a list of all available commands and their purpose:

 - ```tox -e stubs``` Builds the library and uses mypy-stubgen to generate the stubs for the library wheel and move them to the appropriate position in the '/src' directory.
 This enables mypy and other type-checkers to work with this